In some Instances you may only have months to file your claim!

 If you or a loved one has been a victim of a personal injury incident in the state of Pennsylvania, you must file your case within two years of the day of the incident.
-In some cases, you may only have six months from the date to report the claim.

 The statute of repose limits the time that you can bring such an issue to court.
 In either situation, it is recommended that you reach out to your Philadelphia accident attorney as soon as possible to get the best results for your case.